HarisudhanVL/Python-Projects/Ticket Dispensation - II/README.md

 Objective:

 So this project introduces an approach to automatically distribute tickets to customers by face detection and classification.
 Dispensation is done by detecting the face of the people at the ticket counter and classifying them into above mentioned categories to issue tickets.
 Face detection and classification methods depend on certain features within the face.
-The machine learning algorithms used are, a pre-trained model caffe deep learning framework for face detection and MobileNetV2 for classification.
+The machine learning algorithms used are, a pre-trained model caffe deep learning framework(attached in the repository Ticket Dispensation -II) for face detection and MobileNetV2 for classification.
 The dataset has been manually collected, which has the images of people residing in different parts of Tamil Nadu, India under various age groups.

 The MovileNetV2 model in Ticket Dispensation - I is saved as "model.h5" file.
 Which is used for prediction on new data.
 Each time training the model takes long time.
 So save the model and just load it for prediction which is faster.